Treasure trove: England and Wales common law

 It has been said that the concept of treasure trove in English law dates back to the time of Edward the Confessor (c.
 1003/1004–1066).
-Under the common law, treasure trove was defined as gold or silver in any form, whether coin, plate (gold or silver vessels or utensils) or bullion (a lump of gold or silver), which had been hidden and rediscovered, and which no person could prove he or she owned.
+Under the common law, treasure trove was defined as gold or silver in any form, whether coin, plate (gold or silver vessels or utensils) or bullion (a lump of gold or silver), which had been hidden and rediscovered, and which no person could prove they owned.
 If the person who had hidden the treasure was known or discovered later, it belonged to him or her or persons claiming through him or her such as descendants.
 To be treasure trove, an object had to be substantially – that is, more than 50% – gold or silver.

 Treasure trove had to be hidden with animus revocandi, that is, an intention to recover it later.
 If an object was simply lost or abandoned (for instance, scattered on the surface of the earth or in the sea), it belonged either to the first person who found it or to the landowner according to the law of finders, that is, legal principles concerning the finding of objects.
 For this reason, the objects found in 1939 at Sutton Hoo were determined not to be treasure trove; as the objects were part of a ship burial, there had been no intention to recover the buried objects later.
 The Crown had a prerogative right to treasure trove, and if the circumstances under which an object was found raised a prima facie presumption that it had been hidden, it belonged to the Crown unless someone else could show a better title to it.
 The Crown could grant its right to treasure trove to any person in the form of a franchise.